The Guide to Living in West Virginia

 IS WEST VIRGINIA A GOOD PLACE TO LIVE?

-Regarded as one of the most beautiful states in the United States, with ample amenities, transportation, and career options, Delaware is among the best places to live in the Mid-Atlantic.
+Regarded as one of the most beautiful states in the United States, West Virginia is generally considered a good place to live.

 HOW MANY PEOPLE LIVE IN WEST VIRGINIA?